 Lease accounting standards: ASC 842, GASB 87, and IFRS 16

-FASB and IASB have been reviewing the lease accounting systems called US Generally Accepted Accounting Principles (US GAAP) and International Financial Reporting Standards (IFRS).
+FASB and IASB have been reviewing the lease accounting rules called US Generally Accepted Accounting Principles (US GAAP) and International Financial Reporting Standards (IFRS).
 The key objective is to enhance financial transparency by having the liabilities that asset and property leases incur be represented on the balance sheet.
 The new lease accounting standards relevant for compliant property and asset lease accounting management are ASC 842 and IFRS 16.
 They were published by FASB and IASB in February 2016, and will be effective for public companies starting in the fiscal year 2019.

 Learn more about Lease Accounting